U.S. flag

 epaosc.org/LewisChemical

-Removal work to clean up the Lewis Chemical site is still on-going by the U. S. Environmental Protection Agency (EPA).
+Removal work to clean up the Lewis Chemical Site located at 12-24 Fairmount Court Hyde Park, MA 02136 has been completed by the U. S. Environmental Protection Agency (EPA).

-To date, around 2,500 tons of Polychlorinated biphenyls (PCBs) and volatile organic compounds (VOCs)-contaminated soil has been excavated and transported off-site to EPA approved landfill facilities.
+To date, around 5,200 tons of soil contaminated with polychlorinated biphenyls (PCBs), volatile organic compounds and heavy metals has been excavated and transported off-site to EPA-approved landfills.

-A traffic plan to truck off contaminated soil and to bring in clean soil was created and discussed with the Boston Police and Fire Department.
-A police officer will direct traffic at the intersection of Fairmount Court and Fairmount Avenue during trucking.
-An EPA contractor will also be present by the train station to direct traffic whenever a truck is moving past.
+Informational signs about the cleanup are posted.
+They are near each entrance to the Fairmount Station and at the gate to the site.
+A traffic plan to truck off contaminated soil and to bring in clean soil was created and discussed with the Boston police and fire departments.
+A police officer directs traffic at the intersection of Fairmount Court and Fairmount Avenue during trucking.
+An EPA contractor is also present by the train station to direct traffic whenever a truck is moving past.

 BACKGROUND: